 Speaker: E. Rauscher, CHCS

-E. Rauscher will provide a preview of upcoming webinars in the learning series, including what to expect from each session.
+E. Rauscher provided a preview of upcoming webinars in the learning series, including what to expect from each session.